Vaisakh-Babu/Linear_Regression/README.md

 # Linear_Regression
-The concept of Linear regression and a case study.
+The concept of Linear regression.